Recovery · Soft Tissue

 Bottom Line

 Foam rolling works.
 The mechanisms aren’t fully understood, the effects are acute rather than structural, and the magnitude is modest.
-But in a high-volume training environment where every edge matters, a 5-10 minute foam rolling protocol is a legitimate tool, not a gimmick.
+In a high-volume training environment where every edge matters, a 5-10 minute foam rolling protocol is a legitimate tool, not a gimmick.

 Programming